Start here

-Quick guide: pay off debt faster
+Quick guide: how to pay off debt faster

-- Pay more than the minimum whenever possible.
+- Pay more than the minimum: even +$25/month matters.

 FAQ